khannasarthak/khannasarthak.github.io/index.md

 ---

-Hi,I'm a graduate student studying computer engineering, specializing in computer systems at Arizona State University.
+Hi, I'm a graduate student pursuing computer engineering, specializing in computer systems at Arizona State University.
+I have done my bachelors of technology in electronics and communications engineering.

-My main interests are data science, machine learning and web technologies.
-I'm willing to learn new technologies and explore new career fields.
+My interests are web technologies, machine learning, and data sciences.
+But open to experimenting with other technologies as well.

-Currently seeking **co-op/full time** opportunities, preferably in the United States.
+Currently seeking **full time/co-op** software developer opportunities, preferably in the United States, starting May 2018.
 View my **[resume.](http://khannasarthak.github.io/SarthakKhannaCV.pdf){:target="_blank"}**

 ---
 I've done various [projects](http://khannasarthak.github.io/projects/), ranging from hardware embedded systems to web apps.
 [Have a look!](http://khannasarthak.github.io/projects/).